Social

 Ideal for human resource development

-• Personnel who embody our corporate philosophies and corporate creed through their duties and who have a “strong will” and “activity” to work toward their realization.
+• Personnel who embody our vision through their duties and who have a “strong will” and “initiative” to work toward their realization.

 • Personnel who do not remain complacent about the current situation but utilize every opportunity to improve their own abilities and grow with ingenious attempts and efforts.